dotnetCarpenter/demo-chat-scroll/ch01/step1.md

 2. [Parallelism, since styles are static.][cssParallelism]
 3. [Non-competing with the main thread since, since styles are static and not applied via js.][cssMainThread]
-4. [Distributed, since styles are not generated on a server.][cssServerSide]
+4. [Scalable/Distributed, since styles are not generated on a server.][cssServerSide]

 If the above has not convinced you, then we can take a lenghty talk about it in another forum.
 I think it's an emotinal topic